 Quad 4: In this case you are a respected supplier to many customers.
 Use your database to build a “community of users” via Email Marketing… and use other online methods such as Webinars.

-AIM’s 2-Question Launch Survey is based on a simple concept: Before you spend a bundle on launch media, shouldn’t you learn which media your target prospects are already using?
+AIM’s 2-Question Launch Survey is based on a simple concept: Before you spend a bundle the media portion of your product launch budget, shouldn’t you learn which media your target prospects are already using?
 You can ask prospects in person, by email, or via the web (see example from our LaunchStar® software)… but the questions are the same: 1) How does your company learn about new ideas?
 2) Who decides which ideas to pursue?

 You don’t know what you want… but you’ll know it when you see it.

 Ever see this?
 Your ad agency brings you its “creative” work… you send them back to the drawing board… they return with more ideas… and so on?
 You don’t know what you want… but you’ll know it when you see it, right?
-Much of their experimenting—on your dime—stems from a fuzzy view of 1) the precise target audience, and 2) the unwaveringly focused message prospects must receive.
+Much of their experimenting—using your product launch budget —stems from a fuzzy view of 1) the precise target audience, and 2) the unwaveringly focused message prospects must receive.

 Before your ad agency begins its job, you must finish yours.
 Your team—not the agency—uncovered customers’ needs, determined the next-best competing alternatives, and developed a product with differentiated value.
+This may be the greatest key to an optimized product launch budget: clarity about the market and the product’s benefits.
 You need to deliver to your agency a prospect profile and a message brief… or they’ll guess, wasting your money and missing your objectives.